 [Number of Frequencies] 1

+Example 5 (Version 1.1):

+!
+4-port S-parameter data

+!
+Per port reference provided using Version 1.1 syntax

+# GHz S MA R 0.01 0.01 50.0 50.0

 [Matrix Format]

-Rules for Version 1.0 Files:
+Rules for Version 1.0 and Version 1.1 files:

-The [Matrix Format] keyword is not permitted in Version 1.0 files.
+The [Matrix Format] keyword is not permitted in Version 1.0 and Version 1.1 files.

-Rules for Version 2.0 Files:
+Rules for Version 2.0 and Version 2.1 files:

 The [Matrix Format] keyword and argument specify whether an entire matrix or a subset of all matrix elements is given for single-ended data.
 The latter case is applicable to symmetric matrices for which either only the lower triangular part (including the diagonal), or only the upper triangular part (including the diagonal) is included.
 This assumption is most appropriate for interconnects.
 Note that all ports are always represented, but the format for the data takes advantage of symmetry to reduce the overall file size.